kexiZeroing/kexiZeroing.github.io/src/posts/understand-npm-concepts.md

 Add an `exports` field to your `package.json`, which tells programs consuming your package how to find the CJS and ESM versions of your package.
 In this case, we're pointing folks using `import` to `dist/index.js` and folks using `require` to `dist/index.cjs`.
 Run `check-exports` again, everything is green.

+> [npm-esm-vs-cjs](https://github.com/wooorm/npm-esm-vs-cjs) has the data on the share of ESM vs CJS on the public npm registry.
+By August 2024, close to 1 in 4 of the popular npm packages contains ESM: ESM-only (12.1%) or dual (11.5%).

 ### npm install and npm ci
 `npm install` reads `package.json` to create a list of dependencies and uses `package-lock.json` to inform which versions of these dependencies to install.
 If a dependency is not in `package-lock.json` it will be added by `npm install`.